omarEls2yed/Money-Transaction-system/README.md

 Real-Time Notifications: Sarah's friends instantly receive notifications about the payment request.
 They confirm the request and use their own money transaction apps to transfer their respective shares.

-Confirmation: Sarah receives real-time notifications confirming that her friends have paid their portions.
-The entire process takes only a few minutes, allowing the group to leave the restaurant without worrying about cash or complicated bill-splitting calculations.

 Transaction History: Sarah and her friends can later review the transaction history in their apps to keep track of the dinner expense and payments.

 my program has these all features